cn205000/IT-Portfolio/Active Directory/ActiveDirectory-GPO-Management/readme.md

 <br>

 ## Step 2️⃣.1️⃣: Restrict Access for Finance group:

+> 📌 *Why?* Maintains security and compliance for sensitive departments.

 1. Link a new GPO to the **Finance** OU.
 Name it **Finance-Restricted Policy**.
 2. Right-click → Edit GPO
 3. Prevent CMD access: